A Nonparametric Approach with Marginals for Modeling Consumer Choice: An exact characterization for MDM and its implications

 An assortment collection $\cS = \{S_1,S_2,\ldots,S_m\}$ is said to be \textit{nested} if $S_1\subset S_2\subset \ldots \subset S_m$ for some indexing of the assortments.
 In other words, the smaller sets are always contained in the larger sets.
 An assortment collection $\cS$ is said to be \textit{laminar} if for any two distinct sets $S,T\in \cS$, either $S\subset T$, or $T\subset S$, or $S\cap T = \emptyset$.
 Equivalently, any two sets are either disjoint or related by containment.
-For any assortment collection $\cS,$ let $\prum(\cS)$ and $\preg(\cS)$ denote the collection of choice probabilities over the assortments in $\cS$ which are representable by RUM and the class of regular choice models, respectively.
-Here regular choice models denote the broad collection of all choice models which satisfy the aforementioned regularity property in Part (a) of Lemma \ref{Regularity}.
-For any assortment collection $\cS,$ it is well-known that $\prum(\cS) \subseteq \preg(\cS)$ \citeg{berbeglia_ec} and we have from Lemma \ref{Regularity} that $\pmdm(\cS) \subseteq \preg(\cS).$ From the first condition in \eqref{eq:mdm-feascon}, we observe that the collection $\pmdm(\cS)$ is not necessarily a closed set.
-We use $\textnormal{closure}\big(\pmdm(\cS)\big)$ to denote the closure of $\pmdm(\cS).$
+For any assortment collection $\cS,$ let $\prum(\cS)$ and $\preg(\cS)$ denote the collection of choice probabilities over the assortments in $\cS$ which are representable by RUM and the class of regular choice models, respectively. { Then $\prum(\cS)$ is given by,